jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 46B Department of Education: FamilyBoost tax credit
 (1) Section 18 does not prevent the Commissioner communicating information to a person who is an officer or employee of the department for the time being responsible for the administration of the Education and Training Act 2020 (the Ministry of Education), being information reasonably necessary for the Commissioner’s administration of the FamilyBoost tax credit, including—
-  (a) identification of a child enrolled in an early childhood education and care service, including their national student number:
+  (a) identification of a child enrolled in an licensed early childhood service, including their national student number:
   (b) a child’s address:
   (c) a child’s enrolment status:
   (d) a child’s date of birth: